-- > Base pay, plus overtime and shift differential, paid to you during the calendar year; - Annual, monthly, quarterly or other performance-related cash bonuses or cash incentive awards (other than deferred cash bonuses or deferred incentive awards), if any, paid to you during such year; - > Cash commissions, if any, paid to you during such year; and - > Differential wage payments paid during military leave.
+- Base pay, plus overtime and shift differential, paid to you during the calendar year (including Before-tax Contributions that you make under the Plan, a cafeteria plan or a qualified transportation fringe benefit plan); - Annual, quarterly, monthly or other performance-related cash bonuses or cash incentive awards (other than deferred cash bonuses or deferred incentive awards), if any, paid to you during such year; - Cash commissions, if any, paid to you during such year; and - Differential wage payments paid during military leave.

-Your eligible pay includes pay described above earned before your termination of employment that is paid after your termination of employment.
+Eligible pay includes pay described above earned before your termination of employment that is paid after your termination of employment.
 When determining eligible pay under the Plan, your termination of employment generally is your last day worked or the last day of your notice period.
-Contributions may be made from your eligible pay earned before your termination of employment that is paid up to the last payroll that occurs in the year of your termination or $2\frac{1}{2}$ months after your termination date.
+Contributions may be made from your eligible pay earned before your termination of employment that is paid up to the later of the last payroll that occurs in the year of your termination or 21⁄2 months after your termination date.
 Severance payments are not eligible for deferral under the Plan.